tolly00/phase-4-project/README.md

-# Predicting heating and cooling loads for a batiment
+# Predicting building's heating and cooling loads with ML